 DR JAMES DOWLING is a clinician-scientist focused on gene discovery and therapy development for childhood muscle diseases.
-Dr Dowling received his B.Sc. and M.Sc. from Yale University and his MD/PhD from the University of Chicago.
+Dr Dowling received his B.Sc. and M.Sc. from Yale of Chicago.
 He did his residency in child neurology at Children's Hospital of Philadelphia and completed postdoctoral research at the University of Pennsylvania and Michigan.
 Before coming to Toronto, he was an assistant professor at the University of Michigan from 2009-2013.